THRALL (2017-2020)

 About this Project

 With THRALL I endorse the Black Mother’s role as Creator, Author and Photographer.
 She is no longer hidden as a prop or depicted as forced labor.
-She is superhuman and in control of the image, utilizing the home and immediate environment as her studio.
-Collaborating with my children, I picture them dancing, being wondrous and curious in Nature.
+She is superhuman and in control of the image, utilizing the home and the “open air” as her studio.

 What you see here is a selection of the images in this series, please contact me to inquire about viewing more.